atlas-github/nih_lstm/README.md

 Run the following command to install TensorFlow (a popular deep learning framework): `pip install tensorflow`

-For GPU support with TensorFlow (requires compatible NVIDIA GPU and drivers), you might need to install the GPU version: `pip install tensorflow[tensorflow-gpu]`
+For GPU support with TensorFlow (requires compatible NVIDIA GPU and drivers), install the GPU version: `pip install tensorflow[tensorflow-gpu]`

 Run the following command to install Keras (a high-level API for building neural networks, often used with TensorFlow): `pip install keras`